 Seniors who require more assistance than can be provided in the home may need to consider a move to an assisted living facility (ALF).
 Assisted living facilities provide a wide range of services to individuals who want to maintain some level of independence but require support with activities of daily living (ADLs).

 Assisted living facilities vary widely in the levels of care available, and state licensing often determines the tiers of medical care that can be provided in these settings.
 Residents’ care plans are created, overseen and regularly reviewed by RNs and licensed practical nurses (LPNs).
-Some level of security, personal care and nursing staff is available around the clock, but the purpose of assisted living is to provide supervision and support with personal care and ADLs, not 24/7 skilled care.
+Some level of security, personal care and nursing staff is available around the clock, but the purpose of assisted living is to provide nonmedical supervision and support, not 24/7 skilled care.

-Skilled nursing facilities are commonly used for short-term rehabilitative stays, which are at least partially covered by Medicare for up to 100 days in many instances.
-However, Medicare does not pay for long-term or permanent stays in nursing homes.
-Medicaid does cover extended stays in skilled nursing facilities for seniors with limited assets and low income who have a medical need for this high level of care, but details of this coverage vary by state.
+Medicaid, on the other hand, covers both short-term stays and extended stays in nursing facilities for seniors with limited assets and low income who have a medical need for this high level of care.
+Keep in mind that the details of this coverage and eligibility requirements vary by state.

 Evaluating Senior Care Options

 When researching elder care, whether you are looking for home health care or a nursing home, be sure to ask about necessary state and federal certifications and regulations as well as who enforces them.
-You can find an overview of all care types and local providers in your area using the AgingCare.com Senior Living Guide.
+You can find an overview of all care types and explore local providers in your area using the AgingCare.com Senior Living Guide.